cloudmesh-community/fa19-516-144/project/report.md

 ### Referencing Encrypted Data

-The current implementation of configuration encryption encrypts all or none of the target attributes.
-This means there is currently no functionality to query for the value of a single attribute.
-Since each attribute is encrypted individually with AES-GCM cipher the introduction of a query that decrypts returns and encrypts should be trivial, especially if password management is integrated.
+The current implementation of configuration encryption is intended to secure the configuration secrets at rest.
+This means all of the attributes are encrypted or none of them are.
+This limits the practicality of utilizing the encrypt and decrypt commands.

+To make config encryption more useful some functionality to query encrypted data should be introduced.
+This extension should not require extensive effort since the keys are stored and gathered in a general manner.

+One appoarch may be to decrypt the config within the users shell instance and store the private key in memory.
+Whenever an encrypted value is quired you could decrypt it, return the value, then re-encrypt the value.

+This apporoach should be taken with care to not expose the key contents.
+This would also mean the key could be extracted from side-channel attacks.

+Another apporach would be to have some password manager store the keys.
+When a session is started have them use the password to the password db.
+Then when a value is requested, query the db for the cipher value, decrypt the value and return it.
+This has the benefit of not requiring re-encryption, but is vulnerable to side-channel attacks **and** requires extensive thought on how an attacker could acquire the keys.

 ### Replacing the EncryptFile class